 - Soften facial creases and wrinkles

 - Improve the appearance of recessed scars

-A Dermal Filler comprised of an ingedient which is based on sugar that is produced by the human body.
-The main advantages of this class are that allergic reactions are virtually non-existent and no pre-treatment skin testing is required because of the compatibility with the human body.
-These compounds bind water similar to the way a sponge absorbs water.
+A dermal filler is comprised of an ingredient that is produced by the human body called hylauronic acid.
+The main advantages of this class are that allergic reactions are virtually non-existent and no pre-treatment skin testing is required (because of its compatibility with the human body).
+These compounds bind water similarly to the way a sponge absorbs water.
 Because of this, they hydrate the skin in the treated region and act as a cushion.
-Several manufacturers are coming out with versions of fillers, and formulations vary with the size of molecules (governed by the amount of crosslinking) and other components of the injectate (such as local anesthetic to help decrease the discomfort associated with injections).
+Several manufacturers are coming out with different versions of these types of fillers, and formulations can vary with the size of molecules (governed by the amount of crosslinking) and other components of the injectate (such as local anesthetic to help decrease the discomfort associated with injections).

 Some other brands of dermal fillers contain microspheres that are made of calcium hydroxylapatite suspended in a gel carrier.
 The filler is broken down by the body in two phases, first the carrier and then the spheres.
 During this process, collagen ingrowth occurs, which is expected to provide a long lasting effect.
 This prolonged degradation process makes a longer lasting filler, with expected results lasting a year or more.

-Anti-wrinkle injections are often mistaken as an injectable filler, however it is not the same.
-While anti-wrinkle injections are also used for cosmetic purposes and work to reduce the appearance of wrinkles, it works in a different way to fillers.
+Anti-wrinkle injections are often mistaken as an injectable filler; however they are not the same.
+While anti-wrinkle injections are also used for cosmetic purposes and work to reduce the appearance of wrinkles, it works in a different way than fillers.
 Anti-wrinkle injections work by relaxing the muscles that surround wrinkles.
 It may be used in conjunction with injectable fillers to improve results.